nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Feature details

-Our implementation extends from the `find` implementation in AB3 by enchancing the current `find KEYWORD`feature to `find PARTIAL_KEYWORD`.
+Our implementation extends from the `find` implementation in AB3 by enhancing the current `find KEYWORD`feature to `find PARTIAL_KEYWORD`.

 > Take a person's name to be `Michelle Yeoh`.  \\
 > An example of finding by `PARTIAL_KEYWORD` is using "Ye" or "miche" while `KEYWORD` would be "Michelle Yeoh".